Non-metropolitan county

-A non-metropolitan county, or colloquially, shire county, is a county-level entity in England that is not a metropolitan county.
-The counties typically have populations of 300,000 to 1.8 million.
-The term shire county is, however, an unofficial usage.
-Many of the non-metropolitan counties bear historic names and most, such as Wiltshire and Staffordshire, end in the suffix "-shire".
-Of the remainder, some counties had the "-shire" ending but have lost it over time, such as Devon and Somerset.
+A non-metropolitan county, or colloquially, shire county, is a subdivision of England used for local government.

+The non-metropolitan counties were originally created in 1974 as part of a reform of local government in England and Wales, and were the top tier of a two-tier system of counties and districts.
+21 non-metropolitan counties still use a two-tier system; 56 are unitary authorities, in which the functions of a county and district council have been combined in a single body.
+Berkshire has a unique structure.

+Non-metropolitan counties cover the majority of England with the exception of Greater London, the Isles of Scilly, and the six metropolitan counties: Greater Manchester, Merseyside, South Yorkshire, Tyne and Wear, West Midlands and West Yorkshire.

+The non-metropolitan counties are all part of ceremonial counties.
+Some ceremonial counties, such as Norfolk, contain a single non-metropolitan county, but many contain more than one and it is also common for ceremonial counties and non-metropolitan counties to share a name.
+Lancashire, for example, contains the non-metropolitan counties of Lancashire, Blackpool, and Blackburn with Darwen.

 Origins

 Prior to 1974 local government had been divided between single-tier county boroughs (the largest towns and cities) and two-tier administrative counties which were subdivided into municipal boroughs and urban and rural districts.
 The Local Government Act 1972, which came into effect on 1 April 1974, divided England outside Greater London and the six largest conurbations into thirty-nine non-metropolitan counties.
 Each county was divided into anywhere between two and fourteen non-metropolitan districts.
 There was a uniform two-tier system of local government with county councils dealing with "wide-area" services such as education, fire services and the police, and district councils exercising more local powers over areas such as planning, housing and refuse collection.

 As originally constituted, the non-metropolitan counties were largely based on existing counties, although they did include a number of innovations.
 Some counties were based on areas surrounding large county boroughs or were formed by the mergers of smaller counties.
 Examples of the first category are Avon (based on Bath and Bristol) and Cleveland (based on Teesside).
 An example of the second category is Cumbria, formed by the merger between Cumberland and Westmorland.
 The counties were adopted for all statutory purposes: a lord-lieutenant and high sheriff was appointed to each county, and they were also used for judicial administration, and definition of police force areas.
 The Royal Mail adopted the counties for postal purposes in most areas.